MAYANK-108/MAYANK-108/README.md

 2nd-year CSE student building real AI tools — not textbook exercises.
 I work with LLMs, ML pipelines, and APIs to solve problems that actually matter.
-Currently sharpening DSA daily (Striver's sheet, C++) and expanding into FastAPI backends.
+Currently sharpening DSA daily and expanding into FastAPI backends.

 Self-taught.
 No coaching.
 Just code, chai, and consistency. ☕